jayme/pleroma-cookbook/README.md

 Example Usage
 -------

 Include the pleroma cookbook in your cookbook/recipes.
-See the following [example cookbook](https://github.com/jayme/pleroma-cookbook-test) for deploying a "full stack".
+See [pleroma-test-cookbook](https://github.com/jayme/pleroma-test-cookbook) for basic example cookbook structure.

 append to your Berksfile: